vasantsaladi/lakeland_transfer/README.md

 # Lakeland Census Data ETL Project

-This repository contains an ETL (Extract, Transform, Load) pipeline for processing historical census data from Lakeland.
-The project transforms raw census data into a structured database format and loads it into a Supabase PostgreSQL database.
+This repository contains an ETL (Extract, Transform, Load) pipeline for processing historical census and voter registration data from Lakeland.
+The project transforms the raw census data into a structured database format and loads it into a Supabase PostgreSQL database.

 ## Table of Contents